China, U.S. to resume trade talks but China says demands must be met

 Negotiations to reach a broad trade deal broke down last month after U.S. officials accused China of backing away from previously agreed commitments.

-But hopes for a revival of negotiations have been rekindled by a telephone call on Wednesday between U.S. President Donald Trump and his Chinese counterpart, Xi Jinping, and confirmation they will meet next week in Japan at a G20 summit.
+A telephone call between Trump and Xi on Tuesday, as well as confirmation the two will meet in Japan on the sidelines of a Group of 20 summit, have rekindled hopes of a detente.

-U.S. Trade Representative Robert Lighthizer said on Wednesday he would speak by telephone to Liu He, China’s vice premier and chief negotiator in the trade talks, “in the next day and a half”.

-“The heads of the two trade teams will communicate, according to instructions passed down from the two presidents,” Chinese commerce ministry spokesman Gao Feng told reporters, without elaborating.
+“The heads of the two trade teams will communicate, according to instructions passed down from the two presidents,” Chinese commerce ministry spokesman Gao Feng told reporters.

 “We hope (the United States) will create the necessary conditions and atmosphere for solving problems through dialogue as equals.”

+U.S. Trade Representative Robert Lighthizer said on Wednesday he would speak by telephone to Liu He, China’s vice premier and chief negotiator in the trade talks, “in the next day and a half.”

-The two countries have imposed increasingly severe tariffs on each other’s imports.
-China has vowed to not give in on issues of principle or under U.S. pressure.
+The two countries have imposed tariffs on each other’s imports, disrupting global supply chains and roiling financial markets.
+China has vowed to not give in to U.S. pressure on issues of principle.

-Trump has threatened to put tariffs on another $325 billion worth of goods, covering nearly all remaining Chinese imports into the United States, including consumer products such as cellphones, computers and clothing.
+Trump has threatened to extend tariffs to another $300 billion worth of goods, covering nearly all remaining Chinese imports into the United States, including consumer products such as cellphones, computers and clothing.

-The prospect of a de-escalation in the dispute has helped cheer financial markets weighed by threats of more tariff measures and countermeasures and strident rhetoric from both countries.

-But three main differences remain, including the removal of all additional tariffs, China says.
-Both sides have disagreed over trade purchases and a “balanced” text for any trade deal.
+China says three main sticking points remain between the two sides in trade negotiations.
+They are the removal of tariffs imposed in the trade war, the scale of goods purchases from the United States that China will make to help reduce the trade imbalance between the two, and the need for a “balanced” text for any trade deal.
+Those “matters of principle” cannot be compromised, China has said.

+However, Gao still expressed optimism about the possibility of agreement on issues such as structural economic reform, implementation, protection of intellectual property (IP) rights and market opening.

 “Both sides have immense mutual interests.
 I believe by taking care of each other’s concerns through equal dialogue, both sides will for sure be able to find a solution to solve the problems properly,” Gao said.

-Another influential Chinese newspaper, the Global Times, said China had sent a clear signal to the United States that “China can never be daunted.”

-China would take the “necessary measures” if the United States imposes additional tariffs on the $300 billion of Chinese goods, Gao said, without elaborating.
+Apple Inc weighed in with a comment filed online on Thursday that the proposed tariffs on goods including iPhones, iPads, and Macs will hurt its global competitiveness.

+The company also noted that tariffs would reduce its contribution to the U.S. Treasury.
+The company is the largest U.S. corporate taxpayer and pledged in 2018 to directly contribute over $350 billion to the U.S. economy over five years.

-The Trump administration has accused China of failing to protect intellectual property rights, forced technology transfers and of failing to provide a level playing field for U.S. companies.
+The Trump administration has accused China of failing to protect IP, forcing U.S. companies to transfer technology to Chinese partners, and failing to provide a level playing field for U.S. companies.

 China has repeatedly promised to open its market wider to foreign investors and provide them with better services and treatment.